 Location information and driving directions will be sent in your confirmation letter.
-If you ordered a PEARS Manual, it will be sent via the mail.
 All confirmation letters will be sent electronically approximately one month prior to the course with timely registration.

 PEARS courses are held at Seattle Children's 70th and Sand Point location, 6901 Sand Point Way NE, located 1.5 miles north of Seattle Children's main campus.